Measured and projected beam backgrounds in the Belle II experiment at the SuperKEKB collider: Extrapolations

 The neutron flux inside Belle~II is currently being studied, and detailed findings will be published separately in the future.
 Here, we only provide rough estimates, based on older, completed studies in the machine tunnel.

 To roughly estimate the neutron fluence in the accelerator tunnel, we assume that single-beam losses at the collimators closest to the IP are well controlled by adjusting upstream collimators.
 Therefore, we focus on luminosity-production of neutrons only.
 Based on the TPC data~\cite{Schueler2021}, the 1-MeV neutron equivalent fluence per Snowmass year, at a luminosity of \SI{2.8e35}{cm^{-2}.s^{-1}} is about \SI{5e10}{n_\mathrm{eq}/cm^2} and \SI{5e9}{n_\mathrm{eq}/cm^2} in the BWD and FWD tunnels, respectively~\cite{Schueler2021}.
-At the same luminosity, a \ce{^3He}~tube simulation of thermal neutrons predicts only \SI{2e4}{n/(cm^2.s)} and \SI{4e3}{n/(cm^2.s)} in the BWD and FWD tunnels, respectively.
+At the same luminosity, our simulation predicts a \ce{^3He}~tube count rate due to thermal neutrons of only about \SI{2e4}{n/(cm^2.s)} and \SI{4e3}{n/(cm^2.s)} in the BWD and FWD tunnels, respectively.
 The Belle~II limit for the neutron fluence ranges from $10^{12}$ to $10^{14}~\mathrm{n_{eq}/cm^2}$, as discussed in Section~\ref{sec:CurrentBackgroundLevelsAndMargin}.
 Hence our current estimates show that the expected neutron background allows safe detector operation for more than 10~years.